oasci-sc2/thescientific.cc/content/docs/strategic-plan/situation/research.md

 As new methods, tools, and technologies accelerate, researchers may struggle to keep up with the latest standards and best practices for ensuring reproducibility.
 This can lead to researchers using outdated or inconsistent practices, making it difficult for others to reproduce their work.

-Moreover, implementing best practices for reproducibility often requires significant time and effort.
+Implementing best practices for reproducibility often requires significant time and effort.
 Researchers may need to carefully document their data, code, and analysis workflows and make them available in a transparent and accessible format.
 This can be daunting, especially for complex and large-scale computational projects.
 Without proper incentives and support from institutions and funding agencies, researchers may prioritize other aspects of their work over reproducibility.

-Computational research often involves integrating knowledge and methods from multiple disciplines, such as mathematics, computer science, physics, biology, and engineering.
-However, the traditional departmental structure of academic institutions can create silos that hinder cross-disciplinary collaboration.
-Researchers from different disciplines may have different terminologies, research cultures, and working methods, making establishing effective communication and collaboration challenging.
-Researchers may need a common language and understanding to identify potential collaborators, share ideas, and develop joint projects.